(Anthony M. Kennedy, Justice of the United States Supreme Court, addresses

-The Academy programs transfer knowledge, inspiration, advice, and the benefit of extraordinary experiences from one generation of achievers to students who will in turn become leaders in their fields.
-The annual International Achievement Summit has provided thousands of most outstanding students with an all-expense-paid life-changing experience -- one in which young people whose dreams will determine our collective tomorrow draw inspiration from those individuals who have shaped our world of today.
+The Academy's annual gatherings transfer knowledge, inspiration, advice, and the benefit of extraordinary experiences from one generation of achievers to young people who will in turn become leaders in their fields.
+The Academy has provided thousands of outstanding young scholars, scientists and social entrepreneurs with an all-expense-paid life-changing experience -- one in which the rising generation whose dreams will determine our collective tomorrow draws inspiration from those individuals who have shaped our world of today.

-Since 1961, these generation-spanning forums have allowed exceptional students to interact one-on-one with Nobel Prize-winners in the arts and sciences, public servants, prize-winning journalists, explorers, humanitarians, champion athletes, entrepreneurs, entertainers, and countless others who represent achievement in their respective fields.
-Such personal encounters send an enormously powerful message to students raised in a world that so often values the superficial and ephemeral over the monumental and enduring.
+Since 1961, these generation-spanning forums have allowed exceptional young scholars to interact one-on-one with Nobel Prize-winners in the arts and sciences, public servants, prize-winning journalists, explorers, humanitarians, champion athletes, entrepreneurs, entertainers, and countless others who represent achievement in their respective fields.
+Such personal encounters send an enormously powerful message to young people raised in a world that so often values the superficial and ephemeral over the monumental and enduring.

 These gatherings take on special significance in light of current world events.
 The sight of students of various lands and faiths coming together to enter into meaningful, reasoned dialogue with eminent leaders in many fields is surely a sign of hope for the future.
 Without greater understanding between nations, there can be no lasting peace, and this kind of intellectual discourse between individual leaders, both present and future, is essential to establishing such an understanding.

 In this spirit, the Academy has established the International Achievement Summit, as well as programs such as Achievement TV and its Museum of Achievement in Washington, D.C.
 The biographies, interviews, symposiums, podcasts, and photographs presented on the Academy's web site, www.achievement.org, have been compiled from the Academy of Achievement's exclusive collection of interviews.
 The Academy has developed a comprehensive video archive of historical figures, weaving their stories into a unique narrative history of our world.
-We believe that by understanding the lives of these extraordinary leaders, visionaries, and pioneers, students can begin to form their own judgments and values.
-We encourage you to study these unique figures from our common heritage and discover how to apply their inspirational life stories as you create a roadmap to your own successful destinations.
+While we believe that everyone can benefit by exploring the lives of these extraordinary leaders, visionaries, and pioneers, we encourage students in particular to draw on these materials while forming their own judgments and values.
+We encourage all to study these unique figures from our common heritage and discover how to apply their inspirational life stories as you create a roadmap to your own successful destinations.

 The Academy of Achievement held its first annual International Achievement Summit in 1999.
-The forum continues to be held every year and gives exceptional graduate students the opportunity to interact with preeminent achievers.
-The Academy invites leaders in diverse fields of endeavor to attend the Summit and address the students at a series of symposiums and roundtable discussions.
-Approximately 50 men and women -- 30 distinguished previous awardees and 20 new members -- interact with 200 domestic and international graduate students over the course of several days in an informal setting.
+The forum gives exceptional scholars from around the world the opportunity to interact with preeminent achievers.
+The Academy invites leaders in diverse fields of endeavor to attend the Summit and participate in a series of symposiums and roundtable discussions.
+Approximately 80 men and women -- 50 distinguished previous awardees and 30 new members -- interact with 100 delegates -- graduate students, research fellows, scholars, young scientists, physicians and social entrepreneurs -- over the course of several days in an informal setting.

-The Academy's Golden Plate Awards Council annually reviews a broad spectrum of candidates for invitation to the Summit.
-From this list, the Awards Council, which is composed of past honorees of the Academy, selects 20 new Academy guests of honor.
+The Academy's Golden Plate Awards Council, composed of past honorees of the Academy, annually reviews a broad spectrum of candidates for invitation to the Summit.
+From this list, the Awards Council selects 30 new Academy guests of honor.

-The highlight of the annual International Achievement Summit occurs on the final evening of the gathering at the Banquet of the Golden Plate dinner.
-At the ceremony, each guest of honor is presented with the Golden Plate Award and the Academy of Achievement gold medal as a "representative of the many who excel" in his or her chosen profession.
+The highlight of the annual International Achievement Summit occurs on the final evening of the gathering at the Banquet of the Golden Plate.
+At the ceremony, each guest of honor is presented with the Golden Plate Award and the Academy of Achievement gold medal as a "representative of the many who excel" in their chosen professions.

 The International Achievement Summit can perhaps best be described as a global celebration of the human spirit to excel that lies at the heart of the American Dream.
 Its honored guests are those who have made a significant difference in today's world through individual effort in their own fields of endeavor.
 The roster of Academy members reads like a "Who's Who" of achievement, and includes many Nobel, Pulitzer, National Medal of Science, Business Hall of Fame, Presidential Medal of Freedom, Grammy, Emmy, and Oscar winners.

-Academy members and students alike come away revitalized, with a new sense of purpose.
-Past Academy participants, from Helen Hayes to General Colin Powell, have described it as "...one of the most inspiring and gratifying occasions in my lifetime of occasions."
+Academy members and delegates alike come away revitalized, with a new sense of purpose.
+Past Academy participants from Helen Hayes to General Colin Powell have described it as "...one of the most inspiring and gratifying occasions in my lifetime of occasions."

 The Academy's Golden Plate Awards Council annually reviews a broad spectrum of candidates who are inspiring "exemplars of excellence" for possible invitation to the International Achievement Summit.
-From this list, the Awards Council -- which is comprised of eminent past honorees of the Academy -- selects 20 new guests of honor.
-Thirty illustrious previous honorees join the new guests of honor at the Summit, and participate in the awards presentation at the Banquet of the Golden Plate ceremony.
+From this list, the Awards Council -- composed of eminent past honorees of the Academy -- selects 30 new guests of honor.
+Fifty illustrious previous honorees join the new guests of honor at the Summit, and participate in the awards presentation at the Banquet of the Golden Plate ceremony.

 - Barack Obama, 44th President of the United States (2007)